MMEarth-Bench: Global Model Adaptation via Multimodal Test-Time Training: Experimental setup

 \subsubsection{Multimodal input}

-TerraMind is the first any-to-any generative multimodal geospatial model~\cite{jakubik2025terramind}.
-It is pretrained using a dual token- and pixel-level approach on TerraMesh, a multimodal pretraining dataset with Sentinel-2, Sentinel-1, land use/land cover, NDVI, DEM, geolocation, and captions~\cite{terramesh}.
+TerraMind is the first any\-/to\-/any generative multimodal geospatial model~\cite{jakubik2025terramind}.
+It is pretrained using a dual token- and pixel-level approach on TerraMesh, a multimodal pretraining dataset with Sentinel\-/2, Sentinel\-/1, land use/land cover, NDVI, DEM, geolocation, and captions~\cite{terramesh}.
 We benchmark their TerraMindv1-B model, an architecture based on ViT-B. An extension of DOFA~\cite{dofa}, Copernicus-FM is a model that can process data from any spectral or non-spectral sensor with varying resolution through dynamic hypernetworks and also integrates metadata (e.g., geolocation and date) ~\cite{copernicusfm}.
 They pretrain a ViT-B model on the Copernicus-Pretrain dataset~\cite{copernicusfm}, which includes data from Sentinel-1, -2, -3, and 5P, as well as Copernicus DEM.
+Galileo also uses an architecture based on ViT, modified to accept channel groups and variable input shapes and timesteps~\cite{tseng2025galileo}.
+They also use a novel pretraining objective with contributions from both the pixel and the latent space, encouraging learning global and local features.
+Their pretraining dataset of $\approx$ 100k instances includes Sentinel-1 and -2 data, elevation and slope, Dynamic World and World Cereal landcover maps, ERA5, TerraClimate, VIIRS nighttime lights, LandScan, and geolocation.
+We benchmark their ViT-B-based pretrained model.

 As these models mix ascending and descending Sentinel-1 images during training, for each tile we compute the number of valid pixels in the ascending VV and VH bands as well as the number of valid pixels in the descending VV and VH bands.
 We then take the pair of VV, VH bands that has more valid pixels, either ascending or descending.
 In the case of a tie we select the ascending VV and VH bands.